 - Vanilla Extract- Almond works well too.
 Vanilla bean paste can be used as well.

-- Add the maple syrup, salt, and vanilla extract.
-The filling will be a little chunky and loose, this is normal.
+- Make filling.
+Cream the butter and sugar together in a large bowl.
+Add the eggs one at the time.
+Add the maple syrup, salt, and vanilla extract.
+The filling is a chunky custard and very loose.
 If you make this ahead and set aside, you’ll need to whisk before pouring into muffin tins.

 Canadian Butter Tarts FAQs